PhpGt/Database/README.md

 }#
 ```
-## Manipulating SQL results in PHP.
+## Manipulating SQL results in PHP

 A combination of the two methods of data access can be used to extend existing SQL queries.
 Using the SQL query from the first example above, the query result can be manipulated further by chained methods as follows: